 Office hours 2017/18 Term 2 (January-March): Monday 17.30-18.30; Wednesday 8.30-9.30; and by appointment (please email)

-I joined the University of Exeter as Lecturer in European History at the start of September 2014.
+I joined the University of Exeter as Lecturer in European History in September 2014.
 Before arriving here I had been researching and teaching at Queen Mary, University of London for seven years (including studying for my PhD from 2007-2011, under the supervision of Professor Colin Jones, FBA).
 I have also worked in the British Library, London as a Cataloguer of Early Printed Books (2012-13) and led a digitisation project of eighteenth and nineteenth-century French broadsides held at the John Rylands Research Institute, Manchester (2014).
 I received my BA in History (2004) and MA in Early Modern History (2006) from King’s College London.

-A British Academy Postdoctoral Fellowship (2014-17) is funding my next major research project, titled ‘Victims and the French Revolutionary Terror, c.1793-1799’.
-This will focus on the activities of surviving Terrorist victims during the Thermidorian Reaction and Directory (August 1794-November 1799).
+A British Academy Postdoctoral Fellowship (2014-17) funded my last major research project, titled ‘Victims and the French Revolutionary Terror, c.1793-1799’.
+This focused on the activities of surviving Terrorist victims during the Thermidorian Reaction and Directory (August 1794-November 1799).
 I used provincial archives in France and print collections in the USA and the UK to track the political and cultural impact of victims during the second half of the Revolutionary decade.
 Their diverse activities, which ranged from publishing some of the very first histories of the Terror to seeking financial compensation through the courts, provide important material for studying the legacies of state-sanctioned violence which France had to grapple with all the way through into the Napoleonic era.

 WATCH a video of the first paper I gave on this ongoing British Academy research at the annual conference of the Society for French Historical Studies (Colorado Springs, April 2015).